 1. When Jesus walked on earth, he obeyed the Law of Moses and taught others to do the same.

 2. Jesus was born under the Law (Galatians 4:4).

 3. Jesus was a servant to the circumcised, or the Jews (Romans 15:8).

 4. Jesus was sent only to the lost sheep of the house of Israel (Matthew 15:24).

 Therefore, it should not surprise us that Jesus directed His earthly teachings to those under the Law, not to those of us who live by grace through faith.
 At the time of Jesus's earthly ministry, the gospel of salvation by grace through faith was hidden in God.
 The grace gospel was not brought to light until it was revealed to the apostle Paul (Ephesians 3:5,9).
 When Jesus walked on the earth, Gentiles (non-Jews) had no hope and were without God (Ephesians 2:12).
-The only way one could be saved was through the Law of Moses.

 Jesus made this crystal clear when asked by the rich young man, "Good teacher, what must I do to inherit eternal life?"
 (Mark 10:17).
 The answer Jesus gave was, obey all the commandments and sell all you have give to the poor!
 This is a far cry from the apostle Paul's answer to the Philippian jailer who asked him, "What must I do to be saved?"
 Paul's response, "Believe on the Lord Jesus Christ and you will be saved" (Acts 16:30).
 In other words, no Law allowed.